trek-view/gopro-map-overlay/README.md

 2. Add the final logic to overlay mapbox images on video
 3. Bundle everything into a single script, taking `variables.txt` and an input json via the command line.

+## Overlay Scripts

+There are 2 scripts: overlay.py (ffmpeg) and overlay_cv2.py (opencv)

+### overlay.py

+This script requires ffmpeg installed in the system and ffmpeg-python from pip.
+For example, in Ubuntu:

+    # install ffmpeg
+    sudo apt install ffmpeg

+    # install ffmpeg-python (assuming it is python 3, or use pip3)
+    pip install ffmpeg-python

+To run this script:

+    python overlay.py [json] [image_directory] [main_video] [output_video_path]

+not supplying any of the arguments will result in default value for all arguments.

+Default values:

+    json = "data.json"
+    image_directory = './images/'
+    main_video = 'sample.mp4'
+    output_video_path = 'out.mp4'

+### overlay_cv2.py

+This script requires opencv.
+To install it, run:

+    pip install opencv-python

+To run this script:

+    python overlay_cv2.py [json] [image_directory] [main_video]

+not supplying any of the arguments will result in default value for all arguments.

+Default values:

+    json = "data.json"
+    image_directory = './images/'
+    main_video = 'sample.mp4'

 ## License

 The code of this site is licensed under a [MIT License](/LICENSE).